 A trip to Los Angeles would not be complete without a visit to the famous Santa Monica beach.

-Spanning a total of 3.5 miles along the coast of southern California, the Santa Monica beach is certainly a bucket list item for the United States.
+Spanning a total of 3.5 miles along the coast of southern California, Santa Monica beach is certainly a bucket list item for the United States.

 The thing that makes Santa Monica Beach so popular is its various activities available.